-Bubblegum Crisis (Baburugamu kuraishisu) (1987): 7 out of 10: Hot chicks, giant robots, and evil corporations fill every frame of Bubblegum Crisis as does some surprisingly catchy Eighties tunes.
+Bubblegum Crisis (Baburugamu kuraishisu) (1987): 7 out of 10: Hot chicks, giant robots, and evil corporations fill every frame of Bubblegum Crisis, as do some catchy Eighties tunes.

-Bubblegum Crisis much like Akira, Macross, or A.D.
-Police Files is one of those anime that separate the thirty-something anime fans from this year’s crop of snot-nosed wannabees.
-When you think Japanese cartoons do you think of Pokémon or shower scenes.
+Bubblegum Crisis, much like Akira, Macross, or A.D.
+Police Files is one of those anime that separates the thirty-something anime fans from this year’s crop of snot-nosed wannabees.
+When you think about Japanese cartoons, do you think of Pokemon or shower scenes?
 Do you think irritating children or kick-ass adults?
 Do your favorite plots involve the little kids defeating the big evil corporation or adults facing economic hardship and self-sacrifice?
 Bubblegum crisis is an anime of the latter.

-As I settle into my damn kids today voice and distaste for every over-hyped, rapid cut seizure-inducing, saccharine piece of crap that passes for entertainment these days.
+As I settle into my damn kids today’s voice and distaste for every over-hyped, rapidly cut, seizure-inducing, saccharine piece of crap that passes for entertainment these days.
 (I’m looking your way Cartoon Network).
-I can sit back and watch full-grown woman destroy some boomers (as well as half of Tokyo) and reminisce about my childhood when cartoon characters swore and every battle was followed by a gratuitous nude scene.
+I can sit back and watch full-grown woman destroy some boomers (and half of Tokyo) and reminisce about my childhood when cartoon characters swore and a gratuitous nude scene followed every battle.

-Is Bubble Crisis as good as I remember it?
-No. The episodes are not connected well and vary in quality.
-Some of the dubbing is dubious and the live-action music videos contained in the extras are simply painful.
+Is Bubblegum Crisis as good as I remember it?
+No. Bubblegum Crisis does not move seamlessly from one episode to another and the episodes certainly can vary in quality.
+Some dubbing is dubious and the live-action music videos in the extras are painful.